awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 1. In the **New email rule** dialog box, define the rule\.

-You can set various conditions and actions that Amazon WorkMail performs on every email message that meets the criteria you define\.
+You can set a variety of conditions and actions that Amazon WorkMail performs on every email message that meets your defined criteria\.

 ## Automatic response settings<a name="automatic_response_tab"></a>

 Mark yourself in or out of the office from the **Automatic Response** tab\.
-Specify the message that is sent automatically in reply to all incoming messages while you are away\.
+You can also specify the message that is sent automatically in reply to all incoming messages while you are away\.

-To prevent someone who is sending you several email messages per day from getting a reply on each message, automatic responses are only sent one time to any specific email address\.
+To prevent someone who is sending you several email messages per day from getting a reply on each message, automatic responses are only sent once to any specific email address\.
 This also prevents a mail flood in case the person who sends you the email message also has automatic responses turned on\.

 When **Automatic response** is enabled, and you sign on to the Amazon WorkMail web client, a warning message is shown to remind you that the **Automatic response** is set\.
-The warming message prompts you to turn it off\.
+The warning message also prompts you to turn automatic responses off\.

 ## Calendar settings<a name="calendar_tab"></a>

 Set your calendar format, default reminder time, and other options using the following settings\.

 ****First day of the week****
-If your week starts on another day than Monday, you can set it to any other day using this setting\.
-The calendar then always starts with this day\.
+If your week starts on a different day instead of Monday, you can change it to that day using this setting\.

 ****First week of the year****
-Specify how the calendar should begin the year\.
+Specify whether the calendar should count weeks from the first full week, or first partial week, of a new year\.

 ****Start of workday**, **End of workday****
 Specify the part of the day that is marked as your workday\.
-The calendar shows this time period in a slightly different color so you can easily see when an appointment or meeting is scheduled outside office hours\.
+The calendar shows this time period in a different color so that you can see when an appointment or meeting is scheduled outside office hours\.
 The default values for office hours are 8:30 \- 17:30 \(8:30 AM \- 5:30 PM\)\.

 ****Calendar resolution****
-If your appointments frequently start at other times than each half or entire hour, or have a duration other than \(multiples of\) 30 minutes, then you can change this value to better fit your needs\.
+If your appointments frequently start at times other than each half or whole hour, or have a duration other than multiples of 30 minutes, then change this value to better fit your needs\.
-Setting the value to less than 30 minutes makes the Amazon WorkMail web application zoom in on the calendar, so you scroll more when you are using a smaller screen\.
+Setting the value to less than 30 minutes makes the Amazon WorkMail web application zoom in on the calendar\.
+This may cause you to scroll more when accessing your calendar on a smaller screen\.

 ****View multiple calendars****
 Specify how multiple calendars should be displayed by default in the Calendar\. **Side\-by\-side** displays all calendars next to each other\. **Overlay** displays all calendars transparently on top of each other, where each calendar has its own color\.